 Speaking of Love Live!.

+>>2405 We all knew it's super popular; that's why we immediately struck out the large, famous shrines and temples.
 This one was also within walking distance of Akibahara, which meant it was also pretty close for those of us rooming near it too.

 Kannagi

 Kanda Myojin is pretty popular I didn't actually know at the time you went that it was in Love Live until you said.
+I know // knew of it though.

 ティルデ